-5TH MONDAY IN THE MONTH
+3rd and 5th MONDAY IN THE MONTH

-Is usually a "free" evening.
+The 3rd and 5th Monday in the month are either used for the purpose of an additional Committee meeting or used for Councillor Briefing sessions.
+In the event that no meeting is planned, these Mondays are a "free" evening.
 Unless the Council has a major and pressing issue before it, no meetings are scheduled for the evening.